nemwiper/mydumpadmin/README.md

 ## Advance MySQL Database Backup Script

 In this repository, you will get an advance MySQL database backup script with mutiple options.
-This script allows you to backup databases on local and upload to FTP, SFTP and S3 bucket.
+This script allows you to backup databases on local and upload to FTP, SFTP, RSYNC and S3 bucket.
+Rotating backup supported.

 ### Clone this repository